zappfinger/remco/README.md

 '.ls' will do ls on your local system.
 '.cd' will do a local cd

 'put filename' will copy a file or directory(!) from your current local directory to the current remote directory,

 'get filename' will do the reverse (from remote to local)

+'diff' will tell if the local and remote directory contain the same files/dirs (only sizes are checked!)